Skip to main content

 Cost per lead

-How much it costs to acquire a lead
+How much it costs to generate a lead.

 Conversion rate